pcaulfie/FX-Rates-API/README.md

 | 4   | latestRates.json  | A JSON file containing the output of exchangeratesapi.py  |https://github.com/pcaulfie/FX-Rates-API/blob/main/3rd%20Party%20API/latestRates.json|

 ### How to Clone This Repository
+1. Install the [Anaconda](https://www.anaconda.com/distribution/) distribution of python which contains all the libraries used

-1. Launch Cmder
+1. Launch Cmder or other similar console.
 1. Using cmder prompt, create a folder where you want to clone the repository - for example *cd folder/to/clone-into/*
 1. Specify URL of the repository you want to clone using the following command:
  * *git clone https://github.com/pcaulfie/FX-Rates-API*
  * This will download the project to a folder named after the Git repository ("FX-Rates-API" in this case).
  * If you want a different folder name, simply specify it as the last parameter: *git clone https://github.com/pcaulfie/FX-Rates-API other-name*

-## Installation

-- I recommend that you install the [Anaconda](https://www.anaconda.com/distribution/) distribution of python which contains all the libraries used, as well as an instance of Jupyter notebook.

 ### Setting Up A Virtual Environment on Local Machine [1]
 | Step |      Task                | Windows |Mac / Linux|